Stocks move higher, S&P 500 headed for best week since April

-Stocks were mostly higher Friday, keeping the market on track for its biggest weekly gain since April.
+Stocks were higher Friday, keeping the market on track for its biggest weekly gain since April.
+Investors got another set of data showing that inflation is likely going to remain under control for the time being, a relief for investors who have remained keenly focused on the issue for weeks.

 The Dow's gains were being driven by a surge in Nike, which reported blowout earnings late Thursday and gave investors a strong outlook for the year.
 Nike jumped 14%.